Search

 Back to top

-Computer glasses are prescription glasses that are designed to wear when doing computer work.
-They allow you to focus your eyes on a computer screen, which is farther away than reading material is normally held.
-There are other activities such as for example playing piano (piano glasses) or shooting (shooting glasses) that also require a similar custom fitting.
-These specialty glasses called task-specific are designed to meet the visual needs of the activity.
+Computer-specific glasses are prescription or specialty glasses that are designed to be worn when doing computer or screen work.
+In most cases, they allow you to focus your eyes on a monitor or screen, which is farther away than where reading material is normally held.
+There are other activities such as for example playing piano (piano glasses) or shooting (shooting glasses) that also require a similar prescription.
+These task-specific glasses are designed to meet the visual needs of the activity.

 Generally speaking, bifocals are not necessarily designed for computer work.
-They tend to force the wearer to tilt the head back in order to focus on the screen while looking through the lower segment of the bifocal lenses.
+They tend to force the wearer to tilt their head back in order to focus on the screen while looking through the lower segment of the bifocal lenses.
 Many people will either lean in or lean backwards to find the right spot in their lenses where they can see best.
-Such a forced position can cause neck and shoulder pain and it can also cause arm and low back pain.
+Such a forced position can cause neck, shoulder, arm, and low back pain.

-Depending on the individual's vision and type of work, there are several options while selecting computer-specific glasses, such as:
+Depending on the individual's vision and type of work, there are several options while selecting computer- or screen-specific glasses, such as:

 Monofocal